 This will bring up the Action Item prompt which will allow you to set up your Action Item.

-Once you’ve set up the message that will be sent out, you’ll need to sync our system with your RSS feed by grabbing its URL and entering it into the Feed URL section.
+Here is where you enter in the URL for your RSS Feed.
+Once you’ve set up the message that will be sent out, you’ll need to sync our system with your RSS feed by grabbing its URL and entering it into this section.

 Our system constantly checks the RSS feed that you entered into the Feed URL section and will send out a notification either Daily or Hourly whenever there’s a new RSS feed entry.
 It will only send out a notification if there’s a new entry in the feed.

 Click on this after you’ve setup the notification and entered in your RSS feed, all you need to do to finalize the notification is to click the Create Notification button.

 What are some tips you should know about?

 Having worked with apps for years, we’ve learned a thing or two.
 So, to both help your app stand out and accomplish your primary goals, here are some tips you should consider.

 Setting up groups helps ensure that your users are getting notifications directed more for them, rather than ones that do not apply to them.
 If you would like to learn more about how to set up Notification Groups, you can do so here.

 Pro Tip 2: Don’t Bombard Your Users With Notifications